 He (and many others) argue that there are three options for businesses to get the edge:

-3 Small Business Competitive Advantage Strategies
+3 Small Business Competitive Advantage Strategies for your website

 1. Cost Leadership